Antimalarial medication is used to prevent and treat malaria.

 - Other factors – if you take doxycycline for acne, it will also provide protection against malaria as long as you are taking an adequate dose (ask your GP).
 Doxycycline is relatively cheap.

 - Dosage – the adult dose is one tablet weekly.
 Child dosage is also once a week but the amount will depend on the child’s weight.
 It should be started three weeks before you travel, taken all the time you are in a risk area and for four weeks after you get back.

 - Recommendations – it is not recommended if you have epilepsy, seizures, depression or other mental health problems, or if a close relative has any of these conditions.
 It is not usually recommended for people with severe heart or liver problems.

 - Possible side effects – dizziness, headache, sleep disturbances (insomnia and vivid dreams) and psychiatric reactions (anxiety, depression, panic attacks and hallucinations).
 It is very important to tell your doctor about any previous mental health problems, including mild depression.
 Do not take this medication if you have a seizure disorder.

 - Other factors – if you have not taken mefloquine before, it is recommended that you do a three-week trial before you travel to see whether you develop any side effects.

 Chloroquine and proguanil

-A combination of antimalarial medications called chloroquine and proguanil is also available, although these medications are rarely recommended nowadays because they are largely ineffective against the most common and dangerous type of malaria parasite (Plasmodium falciparum).
+A combination of antimalarial medications called chloroquine and proguanil is also available, although these medications are rarely recommended nowadays because they are largely ineffective against the most common (particularly in Africa) and dangerous type of malaria parasite called Plasmodium falciparum.